 When seeking technical support, a clear and unique hostname helps support teams quickly identify and resolve issues.
 It also aids in logging and monitoring, making it easier to track server activity and troubleshoot problems.

-For web servers, a hostname that matches your domain name can positively impact SEO (Search Engine Optimization) and web analytics.
+For web servers, a hostname that matches your domain name can Positively Impact SEO Ranking (Search Engine Optimization) and web analytics.
 It ensures consistency across your online presence and improves search engine rankings.

 Changing your VPS hostname is a simple yet significant step in ensuring your server’s smooth operation, security, and professionalism.
 It helps in management, compliance, and the overall performance of your web services.